gaurav-rattan/gaurav-rattan.github.io/_news/announcement_1.md

 ---

 Attending <a href="https://www.sigalgo.nl/symposium/"> SIGAlgo 2024 </a> at *TU/e Eindhoven*. <br>
-Gave a talk "*Color Refinement: One Algorithm, Many Facets*".
+Gave a talk *Color Refinement: One Algorithm, Many Facets*.